Build and Deployment Procedure

 • If all tests are successful…

-• Navigate to the in your web browser and issue a pull request to merge the preview branch into the main (Production) branch.
+• Navigate to the project repo on GitHub in your web browser and issue a pull request to merge the preview branch into the main (Production) branch.

 • If all checks pass and there are no merge conflicts with the base branch, choose to “Squash and merge” (all commits from the preview branch will be combined into one commit in the base branch).